Turning signals into action

 The goal is not just to go faster, but to go smarter.
 Traditional prospecting relies on static lists and periodic research.
 Signal intelligence transforms this into a dynamic, real-time process where opportunities are identified and prioritized automatically.

-Consider this scenario: Your prospect just liked a competitor's post about a new feature.
+Consider this scenario: your prospect just liked a competitor's post about a new feature.
 Within minutes, you receive a notification with:

 - The prospect's current relationship with your company